Sir Lachlan Macintosh of Dunnachton1,2

 F, #150408, b. after 1634, d.
 4 February 1690/91

+After her marriage, Lady Mary Campbell was styled as Countess of Caithness on 22 September 1657.
 From 22 September 1657, her married name became Sinclair.
-As a result of her marriage, Lady Mary Campbell was styled as Countess of Caithness on 22 September 1657.
-From 7 April 1678, her married name became Campbell.
-As a result of her marriage, Lady Mary Campbell was styled as Countess of Breadalbane and Holland on 13 August 1681.
+From 7 April 1678, her married name became Mary Campbell.
+After her marriage, Lady Mary Campbell was styled as Countess of Breadalbane and Holland on 13 August 1681.

-Child of Lady Mary Campbell and Sir John Campbell of Glenorchy, 1st Earl of Breadalbane and Holland
+Child of Lady Mary Campbell and John Campbell of Glenorchy, 1st Earl of Breadalbane and Holland

 Citations